 A return to work coordinator is responsible for the implementation of an organisation’s return to work program.

-The return to work coordinator is responsible for supporting workers as they recover at work.
-They are a key link between the worker and their support team.
+The return to work coordinator is responsible for implementing an organisation's return to work program and supporting workers as they recover at work.
+They are a key link between the worker and their support team as they recover.

 As a category one employer, you must appoint someone with the relevant training, skills and experience to perform the role and functions of a return to work coordinator.